alejandroariaszuluaga/sre-ml-challenge/README.md

     └── README.md

 ## GitHub Actions Workflows
-Currently, this project has a Terraform validate as well as a PyLint GHA pipeline that verifies all Terraform and Python syntax code.
+Currently, this project has a PyLint GHA pipeline that verifies all Python's syntax code.

 ## Cloud Function Source
 CF code ZIP package will be created by Terraform and it'll include dependencies specified in the `requirements.txt` file.